cloudability/javascript-style-guide/README.md

   - [13.2](#13.2) <a name='13.2'></a> Use one `const` declaration per variable.

     > Why?
 It's easier to add new variable declarations this way, and you never have to worry about swapping out a `;` for a `,` or introducing punctuation-only diffs.
+Also, "No hipster shit."

     ```javascript
     // bad